Wading River Farmland Initiative

 Wading River is often called the gateway to the North Fork.
 It is here that farms and farm stands begin to dot the landscape – a legacy that continues all the way to Orient.

 Development pressure is extremely high.
 Without preservation, we could lose more of our farmland and scenic open space.
-That is why the Trust embarked on a Wading River Farmland Initiative to conserve this family farm.
+That is why the Trust embarked in 2021 on a Wading River Farmland Initiative to conserve this family farm.

 The Trust has been working to conserve 6 farmland parcels totaling 38 acres.
 They are all located on the north and south sides of Route 25A in Wading River, directly east of the Wading River Commons and west of the Shoppes at East Wind.

-The total cost of this project is $7,896,758.
+The total cost of this project was $7,896,758.
 Though we raised $7,591,758 through grants from the New York State Department of Agriculture and Markets and a bargain sale donation from the landowners, there remained a gap of $305,000 needed to complete this amazing project.

 Thanks to the generosity of this community, this fundraising gap was raised!
 145 donors from all over the East End raised their hand in support of farming on Long Island.